 Football: Son clashes with Lloris as Spurs beat Everton

-LONDON: Tottenham forward Son Heung-min was involved in a furious row with team-mate Hugo Lloris at half-time in their side's 1-0 win against Everton on Monday (Jul 6).
+LONDON: Hugo Lloris insisted he had made peace with Son Heung-min after the Tottenham stars were involved in a furious row during their side's 1-0 win against Everton on Monday (Jul 6).

-As Son walked towards the players' tunnel at the Tottenham Hotspur Stadium, France goalkeeper Lloris confronted the South Korea star, shouting at him and shoving his shoulder.
+As Son walked towards the tunnel at half-time, France goalkeeper Lloris confronted the South Korea forward, shouting at him and shoving his shoulder.

 The usually placid Son responded angrily and the pair had to be kept apart by team-mates Harry Winks and Moussa Sissoko as the altercation threatened to boil over.